Ice Safety

 • Avoid areas where creeks and rivers enter and exit lakes, and other areas known to have a strong current.
 Ice will usually be significantly thinner in areas with flowing water directly underneath.

-• Frozen lakes may look like a flat open area to play in, but they often have many hard to see hazards such as ice ridges, hard packed snow drifts, ice fishing holes, ice road windrows, etc.
+• Frozen lakes look like a flat area to play in, but they often have many hard to see hazards such as ice ridges, hard packed snow drifts, ice fishing holes, ice road windrows, etc.

 • If you fall through, don’t panic.